MattB859/MS2-Space-Attack-game/README.md

         1. As a Returning Visitor, I want to be able to play the game on multiple devices.

-        2. As a Returning Visitor, I want to see if there are any new updated information that i may find useful.
+        2. As a Returning Visitor, I want to see if there is any new updated information that i may find useful.

         3. As a Returning Visitor, I want to see if there have been any new features added to the game.